odinhg/Dentology-TDA-for-Dentists/README.md

 We are currently developing the Teeth Counting Pipeline (TCP).
 TCP is a cutting-edge tool for counting the number of teeth in a patient's mouth.
 It uses Persistent Homology to analyze the topological features of the patient's dental X-ray image.
 The TCP will also be able to inform the dentist if the patient has any teeth at all, saving valuable time and resources in these cases.

+### LLM Integration

+We are also working on integrating the Large Language Model (LLM) into Dentology.
+The LLM will be able to generate a detailed report based on the results of the CDP and TCP.
+The report will include information on the detected cavities, the number of teeth, and other relevant dental information.
+When OpenAI achieves ~~AGI~~ superintelligence, the LLM will also be able to perform dental procedures autonomously.

 ---

 ## Disclaimer

 This tool is intended for research purposes only and should not replace professional dental care.
 Please visit your dentist regularly.
+The author is not responsible for any damage caused by using this tool.
+Any brand names mentioned in this document are used for illustrative purposes only and do not imply endorsement.
 Also, happy 1st of April!